McFly: Influence

 Also citing McFly as influences are British pop rock band The Vamps, who supported McFly on their 2013 Memory Lane tour.
 Guitarist and vocalist James McVey stated "McFly is a band we love to be compared to over other bands, simply for the fact of their good musicianship.
 They write very well and they're very energetic on stage, which is something we try to replicate in our own performances."
 Drummer Tristan Evans also spoke of the band, explaining "McFly were an influence on me wanting to get into music and we feel like the next generation of their take on pop," while bassist Connor Ball continued "They're chilled-out and we hope we can have that calm attitude if we ever get that successful."
 Frontman Brad Simpson also referred to McFly when asked about influences, stating "Their debut album was a first in all of our collections".
-The band credited their support slot as providing an opportunity to observe the band's skills for their own development.
-Simpson said "How to provide more energy to our performance and move around the stage was a massive one...McFly have been doing it for years and the little things we picked up have really improved our live performance."
-McVey also referred to the band's influence on performances by the Vamps, stating "Before I had seen them in concert, I would never have performed as we do now."

-The Vamps have covered several songs by McFly in a series of YouTube videos including Love Is Easy, performed alongside Fletcher's sister Carrie Hope Fletcher, "That Girl", filmed as a recreation of the music video including an appearance from Poynter, and finally "Five Colours in Her Hair", which featured on the digital EP for their second single "Wild Heart".
-Their debut album, Meet the Vamps featured the song "High Hopes" which was co-written by Fletcher, Jones and Poynter and produced by Jones.
-When The Vamps were compared to Australian band 5 Seconds of Summer, Simpson said "We both have a shared admiration for McFly.
-They've shaped the music of our generation...
-We find ourselves going to the same minor guitar chords like McFly would."

 5 Seconds of Summer have themselves confirmed that McFly are an influence on their music on a number of occasions, while they have also been compared to McFly in reviews.
-Fletcher is credited as having co-written the 5 Seconds of Summer track "Try Hard".
-The song was originally released onto YouTube on 1 June 2013, and in 2014 featured as a B-Side to their hit single "Don't Stop".
-The band had written with McFly during a 6-month stay in London, and guitarist and vocalist, Luke Hemmings had mentioned a second song called "Take It Away" that was penned with McFly for their debut album.
-Despite this, the track did not feature on the release.
+When UK pop/R&B group Rixton were asked which bands they had looked up to when they were younger, Jake Roche said, "I listened to a lot of McFly when I was growing up.
+I was a part of that era."